 Girls need your belief in them and your support when they try new things.
+You'll also need to show them that you won't betray their confidence.

 - Show girls you trust them to think for themselves and use their own judgment. - Encourage them to make the important decisions in the group. - Give them assistance in correcting their own mistakes. - Support girls in trusting one another-let them see firsthand how trust can be built, lost, regained, and strengthened.